programming book

 Luciano Ramalho speaking at PyBay 2019

-Ramalho first stated that the 10,000-hour rule is not accurate.
-I was pleased he began with this.
-Gladwell popularized the concept without providing enough context, and the leading academic on expertise, Anders Ericsson, from whom Gladwell drew, highlighted this issue.5
+Ramalho opened by saying the 10,000-hour rule isn’t accurate.
+I was glad he led with that.
+Gladwell popularized the idea without enough context, and the expert he drew from, Anders Ericsson, later pointed this out.5

-Regardless of expertise, Ramalho mentioned that learning new languages illuminates the strengths and weaknesses of the languages we know best.
-This makes us better programmers in our primary languages.
-Ramalho himself is currently learning Elixir.6
+Regardless of expertise, Ramalho noted that learning new languages reveals the strengths and weaknesses of the ones we know best.
+It sharpens our skills in our primary languages.
+He’s currently learning Elixir.6

 Here are three more takeaways.
-Watch his talk7 and access the slides8:
+Watch his talk7 and check out the slides8. :

 1. Read only the first 30 pages of the Gang of Four book9.
 Ramalho suggests there’s no need to read beyond that.

 2. Fixation on design patterns can lead us down the wrong path.
-Ramalho mentioned he spent many years tracking down a 1996 slide by the renowned computer scientist and director of research at Google, Peter Norvig.
-The slide states: “In a study of the Design Patterns book, 16 of the 23 patterns have qualitatively simpler implementations in Lisp or Dylan than in C++ for at least some uses of each pattern.”
+Ramalho mentioned he spent years tracking down a 1996 slide by Peter Norvig, a renowned computer scientist and director of research at Google.
+The slide states: “In a study of the Design Patterns book, 16 of the 23 patterns have qualitatively simpler implementations in Lisp or Dylan than in C++ for at least some uses of each pattern."

 3. Learn complementary languages.
-Engage with languages that offer different feature sets than your favorites.
-If you’re familiar with Python, it might not be as beneficial to learn Ruby, as these two languages share similar strengths and weaknesses.
-In contrast, Elixir and Go serve as good complements to Python/Ruby.
+Explore languages that offer different features from your favorites.
+If you’re fluent in Python, learning Ruby might not add much, since they share similar strengths and weaknesses.
+In contrast, Elixir and Go are strong complements to Python and Ruby.

 1. On Amazon: Fluent Python: Clear, Concise, and Effective Programming via local bookstores or Amazon ↩︎